 A 17-year-old female patient presented to the outpatient urology clinic with a history of right flank pain for the past 7 months.
-She had not received any hormone therapy previously and had no significant features in her medical history except for a recent delivery and three packs/per-year of smoking.
-The patient had given birth two years prior to her complaints and her kidneys were found to be normal in an ultrasound (US) conducted routinely during the postpartum period.
-A year after her delivery and 7 months before her admission, the patient began experiencing right flank pain.
+She had not received any hormone therapy before and had no added features in her medical history except for a recent delivery and three packs/year of smoking.
+The patient had given birth two years before her complaints and her kidneys were found to be normal in an ultrasound (US) that was conducted routinely during the postpartum period.
+A year after her labor and 7 months before her admission, the patient started complaining about right flank pain.
 A computed tomography (CT) scan at another healthcare clinic revealed a 75 mm renal mass.
-A magnetic resonance imaging (MRI) done 7 months later showed a 90x70 mm high-density mass with a multicystic area in the right lower pole of the right kidney (Figure 1).
+A magnetic resonance imaging (MRI) done 7 months later showed a 90x70 mm high-density mass with a multicystic area in the right kidney's lower pole.
+(Figure 1).
 The patient underwent partial nephrectomy the kidney was accessed through a right subcostal incision and the renal artery and vein were exposed and controlled.
 The surgical margin was then determined at the edges of the mass in the lower pole, and the mass was removed using cold ischemia for 13 minutes.
-Bleeding was controlled with Tissel and Surgicel, and the incision was closed with 1/0 Vicryl.
-A benign mesenchymal tumor was found in the frozen specimen sent intraoperatively.
+Bleeding was controlled with Tissel and Surgicel, and the incision was closed with 1/0 Vicryl. and a benign mesenchymal tumor was found in the frozen specimen sent intraoperatively.
 In our standard practice, we typically do not send frozen sections for partial nephrectomies.
-In this case, the patient's age was inconsistent with the development of renall cell carcinoma (RCC), prompting the need to determine a surgical approach for the tumor.
-Thus, frozen sections were specifically sent for this case to ensure an accurate diagnosis and appropriate treatment plan.
+In this case, the age of the patient is inconsistent with the development of renall cell carcinoma (RCC), prompting the need to determine a surgical approach for the tumor.
+Because of that, frozen sections were specifically sent for this case to ensure an accurate diagnosis and appropriate treatment plan.
+After surgery, in pathologic